When you work in commercial real estate sales and leasing, you will be presenting and pitching for business just about every day in some way or form.

 In commercial real estate, you are in the ‘pilot’ seat.
 You are in charge of the ‘journey’.
 Get ready to ‘fly high’.

 Some agents and salespeople start the marketing and sales presentation well, but they do not finish well.
 They do not create the ‘journey’ for the client; the client cannot see where they are going and they are at the mercy of the pilot.

 Does your presentational process have all of the elements listed above?
 Will the client clearly see where the journey will take them?
 Do they want to travel with you?

 Solution Based Presentations

-Top presentations are built on facts and solutions.
+Top presentations are built on three main facts and solutions.

 When it comes to commercial property sales and leasing this is quite easy if you know your market well and you can talk to the strategies that are really relevant to solving problems for the client.
 Here are some ideas to help you with your pitch or presentation: